tarmot/lessnmore/README.md

 Homepage: <https://lessnmore.net>
 Source/Fork: <https://github.com/alanhogan/lessnmore>

-Lessn More is a free, open-source personal URL shortener.
+Lessn More is a free, open-source personal URL shortener with a lot of enhancements over the original 2009 Lessn.

 ## Features

-*	The ability to use custom short URLs (slugs), unlike Lessn
+*	The option to specify custom short URLs (`/rickroll`) when shrinking
+*	Your choice of bit.ly-style random URLs (`/fN6rBX`) or incremental (`/9`, `/a`, `/b`…)
-*	A bookmarklet that even supports custom short URLs
+*	Bookmarklets for shrinking (and/or tweeting) URLs — with support for custom short URLs
+*	[Statistics][statsimg] on redirection usage
 *	An [API][] that supports the same commands as the web interface
-*	Different auto-shorten modes (optional mixed case),
-*	The ability to avoid lookalike characters, and
+*	Your choice of all-lowercase or mixed-case short URLs, and whether or not to avoid lookalike characters
-*	An optional "banned word list" to prevent auto-generating offensive URLs.
+*	An optional "banned word list" to prevent auto-generating offensive URLs
-*	Support for more shortened URLs than Lessn
+*	Theoretically works with a huge number of URLs in the database
-*	The ability to add multiple slugs that point to the same long URL, unlike Lessn
+*	The ability to add multiple redirections that point to the same long URL
-*	Trims punctuation from the right of the slug, per [best practices][bestp]
+*	Trims punctuation from the right of the slug (the unique part of the short URL), per [best practices][bestp]
-* Compatible with MySQL, Postgres, and SQLite
+*	Compatible with MySQL for sure and _should_ work with Postgres and SQLite (these DBs are not officially supported, so use at your own risk and please contribute fixes)
-* Will return `http:` or `https:` URLs to match the current protocol your server is responding to, by default; you can manually specify your preferred protocol
+*	Will return `http:` or `https:` short URLs to match the current protocol your server is responding to, by default; you can manually specify your preferred protocol

 ### Attention to detail